Henry Luttrell, 2nd Earl of Carhampton: The case of Mary Neal

 Luttrell became active in Irish politics and between 1783 and 1787, he sat in the Irish House of Commons for Old Leighlin.
+He identified with the Ascendancy party led by John Beresford and is recorded as defending, with an "utter contempt for public reputation", their opposition to Catholic relief and parliamentary reform.

 On his father's death in 1787, he succeeded to the earldom of Carhampton and other titles.
 He became Colonel of the 6th Dragoon Guards and Lieutenant-General of the Ordnance in Ireland.

 In 1788, Carhampton was publicly accused in Dublin of the rape of a 12-year-old girl.
 Having been paid to deliver a message, Mary Neal claimed she was bundled into a brothel and there assaulted throughout the night by Carhampton.
 The keeper of the house, Maria Llewellyn, was charged in a case marked by accusations of witness tampering, the death in prison of Mary's mother and newborn baby sister and by the insinuation that Mary was already working as a prostitute.
 The affair became a cause célèbre with the public intervention of Archibald Hamilton Rowan (later United Irishman).
 To clear Mary's name he brought her to Dublin Castle to see the Lord Lieutenant, the Earl of Westmorland.
 Westmorland, unmoved, pardoned Llewellyn and set her at liberty.

 Carhampton was never asked to answer for raping Mary Neal.
-In 1790 he re-entered the British Parliament as Member for Plympton Erle.
+In 1790 he re-entered the British Parliament as Member for Plympton Erle in Devon.

 Martial-law commander in Ireland

 In October 1793, a younger brother, Temple Simon Luttrell, was arrested in Boulogne and, until February 1795, was held in Paris where, on the strength of their sister Anne Luttrell being married to Prince Henry, Duke of Cumberland, he was publicly exhibited as the brother of the king of England.

 In 1795 Carhampton was entrusted with the breakup and disarming of Defenders, the agrarian semi-insurgency, in Connaught.
 His proceedings and impressment of some 1,300 "rebels" into the British navy elicited criticism in otherwise loyal circles.

-In 1796, with the leaders of the democratic party, the United Irishmen, preparing for a French-assisted insurrection, in 1796 he was given overall command of the Crown forces in Ireland.
+In 1796, with the leaders of the democratic party, the United Irishmen, preparing for a French-assisted insurrection, he was given overall command of the Crown forces in Ireland.
 He demonstrated still greater ruthlessness in attempting to "pacify" the country and suppress the eventual rising in the summer of 1798.
 His command had the unusual distinction of being upbraided by his successor as Commander in Chief, Sir Ralph Abercromby for an army "in a state of licentiousness, which must render it formidable to every one but the enemy".

 Carhampton was seen by his critics as having "fanned the flame of disaffection into open rebellion" by "the picketings, the free quarters, half hangings, flogging and pitch-cappings" he directed.